 The second book in the Catification series is called Catify to Satisfy.
 Whereas the first volume was a primer on cat behavior and a wide array of projects that improve cats’ lives, the second narrows its focus.
 It includes basics on cat instinct and behavior, then focuses on real-life examples of concepts taken from Catification, with emphasis on four areas: “base camp,” scratching, litter boxes, and vertical spaces.

-I recently spoke with Galaxy about Catify to Satisfy, asking several questions about my own home and mackerel tabby, whose name is Thomas, as well as what humans can get from the book and how they should approach catifying the space they share with felines.
+We spoke with Galaxy about Catify to Satisfy, asking what humans can get from the book and how they should approach catifying the space they share with felines.

 Your cat’s “base camp”